sweattep/ancient_quotes/README.md

 >By your strength you set up the mountains.
 You are clothed with power.

->Behold, his strength in his waist, And his power in the muscles of his belly.
+>Behold, his strength in his waist, and his power in the muscles of his belly.
->

 >Human wrath serves only to praise you; what remains of this wrath you wear as an ornament

 >She gathers her strength around her and throws herself into her work.